The Navy Turns 243

-The U.S. Navy traces its roots back to the privateers that were employed to attack British commerce in the early days of the revolution.
-On October 13, 1775 the Continental Congress, established a small naval force, hoping that a small navy would be able to offset the uncontested exercise of British sea power.
+October 13 marks the birthday of the U.S. Navy, which traces its roots back to the early days of the American Revolution.
+On October 13, 1775, the Continental Congress established a naval force, hoping that a small fleet of privateers could attack British commerce and offset British sea power.

-The early Continental navy was not expected to take on the British navy for control of the seas.
-This small naval force was designed to work with privateers to wage tactical raids against the transports that supplied British forces in North America.
+The early Continental navy was designed to work with privateers to wage tactical raids against the transports that supplied British forces in North America.
 To accomplish this mission the Continental Congress purchased, converted, and constructed a fleet of small ships -- frigates, brigs, sloops, and schooners.
-These navy ships sailed independently or in pairs hunting British commerce ships and transports like prey, avoiding whenever possible fights with Royal Navy men-of-war.
+These navy ships sailed independently or in pairs, hunting British commerce ships and transports.

-From these humble beginnings, the world's most powerful naval force was born.
 With thousands of ships and aircraft serving worldwide, the U.S. Navy is a force to be reckoned with.
-To learn more about the early years of the U.S. Navy, visit the U.S. Naval Historical Center website.
+Below are just some of the Navy's notable accomplishments over the past two centuries:

 - First use of submarines: While the Navy's first commissioned designs for a submarine were handed over in 1875, it wasn't until 1898 that the first Holland submarine launched successfully.